Virtual Executive Presence Through Digital Leverage

-5 Virtual Meetings Best Practices for Zoom and Other Social Platforms
+Executive Presence in Virtual Meetings for Zoom and Other Social Platforms

-Amid a global pandemic, we are striving to get results without being able to meet face-to-face.
-We need to lead our teams, but we need to do it screen-to-screen.
-There are several platforms available, all which do a great job at enabling the screen-to-screen experience.
+In today’s digital workplace, where teams work remotely, we need to focus more on improving executive presence in virtual meetings to communicate better and lead effectively.
+There are several platforms available, like LinkedIn Chat all of which do a great job of enabling the virtual meeting experience.
 Granted, but why is it so much more difficult than running a face-to-face meeting?

 At the best of times, most of us are anxious speakers.

-A few months ago, we were used to letting our mind wander while watching TV.
+We were used to letting our minds wander while watching TV.
 Now, it’s watching us!
 A further complication is interpreting facial expressions when participating in a screen-to-screen meeting.

 Micro-facial expressions are essential to our understanding of one another.

-On screen, facial expressions all but disappear, are distorted or frozen for a moment due to internet connectivity.
-Eye contact, so critical in face-to-face communication is difficult to achieve on screen.
-It is hard to know where to look.
+On-screen, facial expressions all but disappear, are distorted or are frozen for a moment due to internet connectivity.
+Making eye contact, which is critical in face-to-face communication is difficult to achieve on screen.
+It is hard to read body language or identify nonverbal cues.

 As a default, we tend to look at ourselves (yikes).

-Some of us are exhausted with screen-to-screen meetings.
-It seems that all our social interaction is on screen.
-Our job, family, club, church, and even our doctor all occurs at home, on screen.
+Some of us are exhausted with virtual meetings.
+It seems that all our social interaction is onscreen.
+Our job, family, club, church, and even our doctor all occur at home, on screen.

-Importantly, we need to engage our meeting participants.
-That said, many of us were not always successful engaging our teams when we met face-to-face.
-Screen-to-screen meetings just exacerbates the problem.
+Importantly, we need to engage our meeting attendees.
+That said, many of us were not always successful in engaging our teams when we met face-to-face.
+Virtual meetings just exacerbate the problem.

-Here are 5 important virtual meetings best practices for zoom and other social platforms:
+Here are 5 best practices for virtual team meetings on Zoom and other social platforms:

 Clothing

-Dressing appropriately, contributes to your presence, where dressing inappropriately takes away from it.
+Dressing appropriately contributes to your executive presence online, whereas dressing inappropriately takes away from it.

-The rule is to dress for your audience.
+The best practices for online meetings is to dress for your audience.
 If your office dress code is business casual, then dress that way for your virtual meetings.

-Here are some additional guidelines to keep in mind when on camera:
+Here are some additional guidelines to be mindful about when on camera:

 • Avoid black suits/jackets which tend to diminish your appearance because they absorb too much light.
-Instead, wear a medium colored suit, best bets are blue/dark blue, gray, and brown
+Instead, wear a medium-colored suit, best bets are blue/dark blue, gray, or brown

 • Avoid fabrics with complicated patterns such as checks, tight/close stripes, herringbones, tweeds, and loud plaids.
 Fabrics of this design tend to strobe and or flutter on camera which can be distracting

-• Wear clothes made of natural fabrics that tend to breathe easily under the warm studio lights.
-This allows you to remain feeling cool and comfortable
+• Wear clothes made of natural fabrics that tend to breathe easily under the warmth of studio lights.
+This allows you to remain cool and comfortable

-• Avoid shiny jewelry that may sparkle, or any jewelry that rattles and may cause a distracting noise
+• Avoid shiny jewelry that may sparkle or any jewellery that rattles and may cause a distracting noise

 • Style your hair off your face to avoid shadows.
 A clearer view of your face allows the audience to see your expressions and connect with you more when you speak